pgcentralfoundation/pgrx/CONTRIBUTING.md

 bitvec = "1.0" # processing array nullbitmaps
 ```

 You do not need exceptional justification notes in your PR to justify a new dependency as your code will, in most cases, self-evidently justify the use of the dependency.
-PGX uses the normal Rust approach of using dependencies based on their ability to improve correctness and make features possible.
+PGRX uses the normal Rust approach of using dependencies based on their ability to improve correctness and make features possible.
 It does not reimplement things already available in the Rust ecosystem unless the addition is trivial (do not add custom derives to save 5~10 lines of code in one site) or the ecosystem crates are not compatible with Postgres (unfortunately common for Postgres data types).

 ## Releases

-On a new PGX release, *develop* will be merged to *master* via merge commit.
+On a new PGRX release, *develop* will be merged to *master* via merge commit.
 <!-- it's somewhat ambiguous whether we do this for stable or also "release candidate" releases -->

 ### Release Candidates AKA Betas
-PGX prefers using `x.y.z-{alpha,beta}.n` format for naming release candidates,
+PGRX prefers using `x.y.z-{alpha,beta}.n` format for naming release candidates,
 starting at `alpha.0` if the new release candidate does not seem "feature complete",
 or at `beta.0` if it is not expected to need new feature work.
 Remember that `beta` will supersede `alpha` in versions for users who don't pin a version.

-Publishing PGX is somewhat fraught, as all the crates really are intended to be published together as a single unit.
+Publishing PGRX is somewhat fraught, as all the crates really are intended to be published together as a single unit.
 There's no way to do a "dry run" of publishing multiple crates.
 Thus, it may be a good idea, when going from `m.n.o` to `m.n.p`, to preferentially publish `m.n.p-beta.0` instead of `m.n.p`, even if you are reasonably confident that **nothing** will happen.

 ### Checklist
 Do this *in order*: